-- Star Wars has Darth Vader, who stands over 2 meters. (though the good guys have Chewbacca, who's even taller) The Empire also has much larger war machines; the largest Rebel ship, the Mon Calamari cruiser, is absolutely dwarfed by the largest Imperial ship, the Death Star and the Executor.
+- The Empire also has much larger war machines; the largest Rebel ship, the Mon Calamari cruiser, is absolutely dwarfed by the largest Imperial ships, the Death Star and the Executor.
 Even the standard Star Destroyers, the smallest Imperial ships seen in the movies, are larger than all but one of the Mon Calamari cruisers.

 - Many tall actors made a career for themselves playing monsters (usually as People in Rubber Suits).
 Standout examples: